 Word-count limits will be strictly enforced and penalties applied for submitted work significantly over- or under-word counts.
-For every 10.1% over/under an assignment or thesis word-count, students will be penalised by 3% of their overall mark, with a cap/maximum penality being that final grade can't drop below 40%.
-(So, if you are 10.1% over, you will be penalised 3% of your overall mark; if you are 20% over, you will be penalised 6%; if you are 30% over, you will be penalised 9%; and so on).
 Students are required to indicate what the assignment/thesis total word count is on the cover sheet accompanying submission of coursework, as well as what percentage the submitted work is over/under that word count, and what penalty, if any, applies.